The List of Metallica Albums in Order of Release Date

 12. Inamorata

-Metallica’s 72 Seasons album follows Hardwired…to Self-Destruct by seven years.
-The band was definitely thinking about life cycles, given the title and premise of 72 Seasons—the thought is that all we become as adults is shaped by our first 18 years, or 72 seasons.
-The title track (and fourth single) of the album begins with a Motörhead-esque groove before diving headfirst into the rip-roaring thrash that Metallica developed back in the ’80s.
-“Shadows Follow” and “Too Far Gone?” are both vintage thrash songs, the latter with a Thin Lizzy twist thanks to fantastic guitar harmonies.
 Meanwhile, “Screaming Suicide” is a suicide song sung from the perspective of suicide (“Keep me inside, my name is suicide”), while “You Must Burn!” sounds like it could’ve been on the Black Album back in 1991.
-Aside from the obvious references, there are other instances on 72 Seasons that make it appear as if Hetfield was going down memory lane when creating these songs.
+Apart from the obvious references, there are other instances throughout 72 Seasons that make it sound like Hetfield was going down memory lane when coming up with these songs.

 Thanks for Visit!